bmw-software-engineering/trlc/docs/architecture.md

 }
 ```

-In this case there are no null derefence problems, but there is a
+In this case there are no null dereference problems, but there is a
 potential division by zero.

 First we need to understand how many possible execution paths there